21 Beaches with the Warmest Water in the World

 Makunufushi Island, Maldives

-The Maldives doesn’t have a swimming season because the water is always warm enough (82°F to 86°F) to dive right in and splash around.
+The Maldives doesn’t have a swimming season because the water is always warm enough (82 to 86 degrees) to dive right in and splash around.
 There are tons of gorgeous beaches, but we’re partial to the private island of Makunufushi.

 Best for: Couples, especially honeymooners and those celebrating anniversaries